xyluo25/pyufunc/README.md

 - help with outreach and onboard new contributors
 - write grant proposals and help with other fundraising efforts

-For more information about the ways you can contribute to pyufunc, visit [PyUFunc GitHub](https://github.com/xyluo25/pyufunc).
+For more information about the ways you can contribute to pyufunc, visit [Pyufunc GitHub](https://github.com/xyluo25/pyufunc).
 If you' re unsure where to start or how your skills fit in, reach out!
 You can ask by opening a new issue or leaving a comment on a relevant issue that is already open on GitHub.

 ## Comprehensive Review of Utility Function Packages